by Tony Rennell, UK Daily Mail

 Corera is clear that, if the spooks and politicos must sup with each other, then it is better for all of us that in future they do so with a very long spoon.

-Posted by Veterans Today on Aug 13 2011, With 0 Reads, Filed under World.
+Posted by GPD on August 13, 2011, With 1157 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.